alsegor1989/GameBubblesJS/README.md

 # GameBubblesJS

-Click bubbles until all bubbles become same color.
+Click bubbles until all bubbles become the same color.

-Example of dynamic table creation and change.
+Example of table dynamic creation and changing.